rxgx/with-graph-data/README.md

-_Note: work in progress, not yet released_
+_Note: work in progress, recompose is deprecated and not good with Typescript_

 # with-graph-data